maxgrok/maxgrok.github.io/README.md

 # Readme

-This is Max's blog built with Gatsby v2 and the Lumen Gatsby Starter
+This is Max's blog customized and built with Gatsby v2 and the Lumen Gatsby Starter.

 # Lumen